andydunstall/piko/README.md

 Piko supports proxying TCP traffic, though unlike HTTP it requires using either [Piko forward](./docs/forward/forward.md) or the
-[Go SDK](./docs/sdk/go-sdk.md), SDK to map the desired TCP port to the target endpoint (as there's no way to identify the target endpoint using raw TCP).
+[Go SDK](./docs/sdk/go-sdk.md) to map the desired local TCP port to the target endpoint (as there's no way to identify the target endpoint using raw TCP).

 [Piko forward](./docs/forward/forward.md) is basically the reverse of